rafaelduartefrias/BonziWORLD-Refreshed/README.md

 ```
 node index.js
 ```
-After this, BonziWORLD 2 will be accessible. (http://localhost/)
+After this, BonziWORLD 2 will be accessible. (http://localhost:3000/)

 ## Disclaimer
 I'm not responsible if you screw up anything with your computer while setting this up.
 I have no idea how you would, but someone will find a way.
 I also will not provide support for installing dependencies.
 If you have everything installed properly, the above commands will work.

 ## License
 MIT

-## Domains of the original but now-abandoned BonziWORLD 2
-The domains are the following: bonziworld-two.ga, bonziworldrevived.tk and 72.23.210.24.